 Every year St. Vincent de Paul students are assessed via the Terra Nova standardized exam and every year St. Vincent de Paul students excel.
-Over the past five years, St. Vincent de Paul students have scored in the 95th percentile, reinforcing our conviction that the school is preparing our students for high school and college.
+St. Vincent de Paul students routinely score in the 95th percentile in various content areas, reinforcing our conviction that the school is preparing our students for high school, college and career readiness.

 In late October, students in grades 2-8 participate in the standardized assessment.
 The Terra Nova is a standardized test produced by McGraw Hill Education and adopted by the Diocese of Columbus that the students take across the Columbus Diocese, instead of the Ohio Achievement Test.
-We ask that parents do a few things to help their child do his or her best:
+We ask that parents do a few things to help their children do their best:

-If you have any questions or would like to discuss the testing procedures, please feel free to contact Principal Martha Downs at the school at 740-393-3611.
+If you have any questions or would like to discuss the testing procedures, please feel free to contact Cecelia Pitt, Principal at email@example.com or 740-393-3611.